redhat-appstudio/managed-gitops/docs/api.md

 # GitOps Service API

+This document describes the APIs supported by the GitOps Service.
+The examples provided here *might* differ slightly from their current form (but let us know if they do, so we can update this doc).

+The K8s resource structs defined in the `managed-gitops` repository, and the corresponding CustomResourceDefinitions (CRDs), are the canonical representation of the current state of this API.

 ## Core GitOps Service API

 ### GitOpsDeployment

-The `GitOpsDeployment` custom resource (CR) describes an active continous deployment from a GitOps repository, to a namespace (workspace).
+The `GitOpsDeployment` custom resource (CR) describes an active continuous deployment from a GitOps repository, to a namespace (workspace).

 ```yaml
 apiVersion: managed-gitops.redhat.com/v1alpha1